Out-of-sample gravity predictions and trade policy counterfactuals: Out-of-sample forecast performance and causal estimates

-To illustrate the link between the out-of-sample forecast performance of gravity equations and their ability to estimate the causal effects of trade policy interventions, consider the following stripped-down model for trade flows ($y_{ijt}$) between two countries $i$ and $j$:
+In this section we use the potential outcome framework of \cite{Rubin1974} to establish the link between the out-of-sample forecast performance of gravity equations and their ability to estimate the causal effects of trade policy interventions.